The 28 Best Homebrewing Books to Have on Your Bookshelf

 After you had your fill of Brewing Classic Styles, Modern Homebrew Recipes is a great book to start exploring the changing BJCP style guides.
 This book provides an overview of brewing techniques and recipe formulation approaches before providing over 100 distinct recipes across the BJCP style categories and subcategories.
 This book is written by Gordon Strong, the same author as Brewing Better Beer, and it is an excellent reference for those looking to brew to specific styles and/or enter homebrewing competitions.

-Brewing Elements Series
+The Brewing Elements Series

 As you become a more advanced brewer, it will become increasingly important to have a thorough understanding of each beer ingredient you use so that you can make small tweaks to your process that have large impacts on overall quality.
 There are tons of books about each beer ingredient, but a great place to start is the Brewing Elements Series published by the Brewers Association.
+We love this series, and think that they definitely belong in the list of the best homebrewing books.

 This book provides a comprehensive overview of malt (primarily barley malt) from growing the grain through the malting process.
 As part of the Brewing Elements Series, this book provides information on the history of malt, the science behind the enzymatic conversion that occurs in the malting process, and tips for malt selection, handling, and storage.
 We recommend that every brewer who is looking for a greater understanding of the beer they brew read the entire Brewing Elements Series.